andrenarchy/openwifimap/README.md

 * value: `/openwifimap/_design/openwifimap/_rewrite`

 # Developers corner
-## Documentation of JSON format for nodes
+## Documentation of node documents
+Each node **must update its data at least once a day**.
+If a node is not updated for several days it is considered to be offline and removed from the map.

-### Example of required fields
+### Required fields
 We all love documentation by example, so here is one.
 There are a few required fields in a node document.
 This is a node document that would result in an icon on the map:
 ```javascript
 {
   "_id": "a4d15a897f851938a799e548cc000eb0",